Notts see off Worcestershire inside three days

 With the pitch having flattened out, Worcestershire's best hope of denying Notts victory was early wickets with the new ball and Charlie Morris struck with his fourth delivery getting Ben Slater caught low down at first slip.

-But Duckett raced to a half-century in 51 balls, dishing out some ruthless treatment to 18-year-old Josh Baker with five boundaries in the left-arm spinner's first two overs - and Clarke then looked in good touch from the outset..
+But Duckett raced to a half-century in 51 balls, dishing out some ruthless treatment to 18-year-old Josh Baker with five boundaries in the left-arm spinner's first two overs - and Clarke then looked in good touch from the outset.

 Report supplied by the ECB Reporters' Network.